Cardiacs: Legacy

-Groups who have cited Tim Smith's work as a major influence include Blur, Mike Vennart of Oceansize, Mike Patton of Faith No More and Mr. Bungle, and Tool.
+Cardiacs have had a profound underground influence on over three decades of musicians, including the pioneers of the nu metal and avant-garde metal genres.
+The band has also influenced math rock artists such as the Monsoon Bassoon and Battles.
+Groups who have cited Tim Smith's work as a major influence include Blur, Mike Vennart and his band Oceansize, Mike Patton of Faith No More and Mr. Bungle, and Tool.
 During the 1980s, Cardiacs were a professed influence or inspiration for Marillion, It Bites and British psychedelic acts such as Ring; during the 1990s, emerging bands and musicians who were or became Cardiacs fans included Blur, Supergrass, Shane Embury of Napalm Death, Storm Corrosion's Steven Wilson and Mikael Åkerfeldt, Neil Cicierega, the Scaramanga Six, the Monsoon Bassoon, Leech Woman, Mike Keneally, Justin Hawkins of The Darkness, Dave Grohl of Foo Fighters, and the Wildhearts (who would later pay direct tribute via their track "Tim Smith" on 2009's Chutzpah! and 2021's "We Sing for Tim").
 During the 2000s, Cardiacs influenced musical acts such as Rocketgoldstar, Little Trophy, the Display Team, Liberty Ships, Major Parkinson and Silvery.
 During the 2010s, Cardiacs-inspired musical acts like Black Midi, The Fierce and the Dead, Everything Everything, and Bent Knee entered the scene.
 Visual artists Cyriak and Jim Woodring have also professed an affinity for Cardiacs and Tim Smith.

-Six months after Tim Smith's death, Cardiacs' discography was added to streaming services on 22 January 2021.
+Six months after Tim Smith's death, Cardiacs' discography was added to streaming services on 22 January 2021, with the only digital access previously having been provided by the band's Bandcamp page.

 In January 2025, the band released a visual history coffee table book, Cardiacs: A Big Book and a Band and the Whole World Window, with author Aaron Tanner.